mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/dkp-applications/custom-resources-workspace-catalog/kafka/index.md

 ## Example deployment

-<p class="message--note"><strong>NOTE: </strong>If you need to manage these custom resources across all clusters in a project, it is recommended you use [Project Deployments](../../../../../project-deployments) which enables you to leverage GitOps to deploy the resources.
+<p class="message--note"><strong>NOTE: </strong>If you need to manage these custom resources across all clusters in a project, it is recommended you use <a href="../../../../../project-deployments">Project Deployments</a> which enables you to leverage GitOps to deploy the resources.
 Otherwise, you will need to create the custom resources manually in each cluster.</p>

 This example deployment walks you through first deploying a ZooKeeper cluster and then a Kafka cluster in a project namespace.
 The result of this procedure is a running ZooKeeper cluster and Kafka cluster ready for use in your project's namespace.